Retained Surgical Sponges Can Create Permanent Damage

 The technology consists of tracking devices which are placed into each sponge.
 Instead of a manual count, the staff simply moves a detector over the part of the body and if there is still a sponge inside, an alert is sounded.

 When a hospital or medical professional in Morristown makes a mistake, it can impact patients for the rest of their lives.
 This can greatly reduce victims’ quality of life and present financial challenges.
-Therefore, victims of medical malpractice may want to discuss their situation with an experienced personal injury attorney.
+Therefore, victims of medical malpractice may want to discuss their situation with an experienced New Jersey personal injury attorney.

 Keywords: Retained, surgical, sponges, permanent damage, irreparable damage, advancements, surgical costs, Physical scars, loss of intestines, Hospitals ignoring.